 Adding an online store is quite rewarding and increases your revenue.
 You just have to become familiar with the differences in digital sales.
 Once you do, you can realize the full potential of the internet.

 Lexie is a digital nomad and graphic designer.
 If she’s not traveling to various parts of the country, you can find her at the local flea markets or hiking with her goldendoodle.
-Check out her design blog, Design Roast, and connect with her on Twitter @lexieludesigner.
+Connect with her on Twitter @lexieludesigner.